-Several studies have explored specific imaging probes to study the receptor expression in tumours.
-These include not only PET-CT but also Single Photon Emission Computed Tomography (SPECT-CT).
+Several studies have explored specific imaging probes to study receptor expression in tumours.
+These include PET-CT and Single Photon Emission Computed Tomography (SPECT-CT).
 However, these hybrid scanners have proved to be invaluable by exchanging between diagnosis and therapy functionality using a specific therapeutic radionuclide.
-Moreover, these molecular imaging techniques have demonstrated a great potential to link target identification with therapy and therefore personalise it towards the treatment plan of the patient.
-Furthermore, creating the potential for in vivo tissue characterisation and to improve prediction including prognostication.
-All of these components lead to a roadmap for biopsy and monitoring of therapy.
+Moreover, these molecular imaging techniques have demonstrated a great potential to link target identification with therapy and personalise it towards the patient’s treatment plan.
+Furthermore, creating the potential for in vivo tissue characterisation and improve prediction, including prognostication.
+These components lead to a roadmap for biopsy and therapy monitoring.

-Zevalin® therapy has shown useful indications for relapsed or refractory, low-grade or follicular, B-cell non-Hodgkin’s lymphoma.
-Zevalin® was FDA approved in 2002 for the treatment of relapsed or refractory low-grade follicular.
-B-cell non-Hodgkin’s lymphoma and also rituximab refractory follicular non-Hodgkin’s lymphoma.
-In 2008, Zevalin® was given approval as the first-line consideration for follicular lymphoma in the European Union.
+Zevalin® therapy has shown useful indications for B-cell non-Hodgkin’s lymphoma, including relapsed or refractory low-grade or follicular forms.
+Since 2002, Zevalin® has been used for the treatment of this indication, including B-cell non-Hodgkin’s lymphoma and rituximab refractory follicular non-Hodgkin’s lymphoma.
+In 2008, Zevalin® was given FDA approval for follicular lymphoma in the European Union.

-The theranostics integration platform enables ‘drug’ selection to target specific cancers and is the result of the information processed from a diagnostic test.
-The targeted therapy strategies are becoming prevalent in oncology and nuclear medicine imaging by moving towards an ultimate goal of personalised medicine.
+The theranostics integration platform enables ‘drug’ selection to target specific cancers through a personalised medicine approach and is the result of the information processed from a diagnostic test.
+Targeted therapy strategies are becoming prevalent in oncology (Zevalin) and nuclear medicine imaging by moving towards an ultimate goal of personalised medicine.